ilkerccom/bitcrackrandomiser/README.md

 Private pools use a database other than the main pool.
 That's why it's completely empty.
 Ranges scanned in the private pool just stay there.
 It is not transferred to another pool.

-Private pools can be created for $10 per month.
+Private pools can be created.
 You can reach me via Telegram for create your own puzzle pool.

+# Hints

+1. If you are working on someone else's computer, set "untrusted_computer" to "true".
+However, you need to change either "api_share" or "telegram_share" to "true".
+2. If possible, use "api_share" instead of "telegram_share".
+So you can save the private key in a file, send it via SMS or send it as mail.
+3. Set "app_arguments" according to GPU model.
+This will give you higher performance.
+4. I recommend using at least the "excludeIterated4" type in the scan type.
+It is very unlikely that such a private key will occur with hierarchically generated private keys.
+5. If you are scanning with more than one video card, you can split the ranges.
+Even with two graphics cards, you can easily double your chances.
+6. "DO NOT USE" closed-source bitcrack app.
+Use only the one in the original repo or a open sourced bitcrack application.
+Make sure you're really working for yourself or someone else.

 # If found?